sime/cv/README.md

 Faxologist, [Bitcoin Fax](https://bitcoinfax.net), Berlin

 Personal project that allows users to send faxes and pay for them with Bitcoin.
-* Opporunity: from time to time digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.
+* Opportunity: from time to time, digital natives need to send a fax and Bitcoin doesn't suffer from merchant processing fees on small transactions.
 * From December 2021 Bitcoin Fax switched to only supporting Bitcoin transaction on the lightning network.

 ### December 2013 - April 2014